ryanatkn/orc/README.md

 ## Usage

-- see [`.env.example`](/.env.example) and add your own `.env` with `GITHUB_TOKEN`, whose value is a [GitHub classic token](https://github.com/settings/tokens) with the `public_repo` capability
+- see [`.env.example`](/.env.example) and add your own `.env` with `GITHUB_TOKEN`, whose value is a [GitHub token](https://github.com/settings/tokens) with the `public_repo` capability
   (optional for reads, and currently that's the only functionality, but it ups the rate limiting a lot)